Democratic Texas border mayor denounces Biden: ‘It was working under Trump’

 He also pointed to the wretched Del Rio bridge and the outbreaks of COVID-19 and other diseases in Laredo as proof of the cruelty of the Biden administration’s border policy.

-Mr. Biden should work on restoring Mr. Trump’s “Remain in Mexico” policy, which required asylum claims to be processed overseas.
+Mr. Biden should work on restoring Mr. Trump’s “Remain in Mexico” policy, which required asylum claims to be processed overseas, he said.

 “The key, ultimately, is removing the incentive to come to the border and file for asylum.
 I believe in the asylum process.
 It needs to be followed or changed.
 If we don’t like the way people are attempting to come, we can have them apply remotely or from either the country of origin or some other place that is close to the country of origin,” Mr. Saenz told the Free Beacon.